JoravarSinghPunia/JoravarSinghPunia/README.md

 <h3></h3>

 <div align="left">
-  <p>Software Engineer with knowledge in design, development, and testing.
-Adept in JavaScript, Python, JS libraries and writing clean, maintainable and accessible code, with excellent analytical and technical programming skills.</p>
+  <p>Software Engineer with knowledge in design, development, and testing, with a focus on writing clean, maintainable and accessible code</p>
 </div>